STORIES TRAIL RUNS

 The 6-Hour also ends with the Gold/Yellow loop in the final hour.

-Starts an hour and a half prior to the start of each race (5:30am-7a Saturday and 5:30a-7a Sunday) all at the Swift Puma Campground within Cheyenne Mountain State Park, 410 JL Ranch Heights Rd, Colorado Springs, CO 80926
+Starts an hour prior to the start of each race (6:00am-8:00a on Both Days) all at the Lime Kiln Trailhead within Cheyenne Mountain State Park, 410 JL Ranch Heights Rd, Colorado Springs, CO 80926

 Bibs, race shirts and all associated race swag may only be picked up in person by the registered runner.